 Molecular (Swab) Test

-Using a swab test, health care workers take specimens from the nose and back of the throat of PUIs.
-Each sample will then be put in a tube.
-It will be sealed and taken to the national or subnational confirmatory testing laboratory for COVID-19.
+Healthcare workers use a swab test to take specimens from the nose and back of the throat of PUIs.
+Each sample is then put in a tube, sealed, and taken to the national or subnational confirmatory testing laboratory for COVID-19.

 Once the samples arrive in a qualified testing facility, technicians use rRT-PCR or real-time reverse transcriptase-polymerase chain reaction.
-This is to look for the presence of novel coronavirus or severe acute respiratory syndrome coronavirus 2.
+This is to look for novel coronavirus or severe acute respiratory syndrome coronavirus 2.

-Results may show negative, but there would still be a high index of suspicion for COVID-19 virus infection.
-This was mainly when only upper respiratory tract specimens were collected.
-Then a re-examination is much necessary.
+Although the results may be negative, there is still a high index of suspicion for COVID-19 virus infection.
+This was mainly the case when only upper respiratory tract specimens were collected.
+A re-examination is necessary.
 Additional specimens, including the lower respiratory tract, should be collected and tested.

 Antibody (Serology) Test